willy-wagtail/my-app/src/routes/notes/_notes/pihole-unbound-docker.md

 /s6-init
 ```

-## Startup
+## Starting It Up

-With the config files in place from the previous section, we can now build and start pihole-unbound docker container described by the _docker-compose.yml_ file.
+With the configuration files in place from the previous section, we can now build and start pihole-unbound docker container described by the _docker-compose.yml_ file.

+### Startup

 In the same directory as the _docker-compose.yml_ file, run the following docker commands:

 ```
 # docker-compose up -d
 # docker ps -a  // this is to get the id of the new docker container
 # docker logs <container_id> // this is to check the start-up logs
 ```

+To [test Unbound is working](https://docs.pi-hole.net/guides/dns/unbound/#test-validation), access the bash terminal in the docker container by running "`docker exec -it <container-id> bash`".
+Once in, run these two commands to test DNSSEC validation: "`dig sigfail.verteiltesysteme.net @127.0.0.1 -p 5335`" and "`dig sigok.verteiltesysteme.net @127.0.0.1 -p 5335`".
+The first should give a status report of `SERVFAIL` and no IP address.
+The second should give `NOERROR` plus an IP address.

+To confirm Pi-hole is up and pointing to Unbound DNS server, go to the local IP address of the host Raspberry Pi, e.g 192.168.0.2.
+You should see the Pihole dashboard at `<192.168.0.2>/admin`.
+Log in using the password set in the environment variable "`PIHOLE_PASSWORD`" in the `.env` file.
+Go to "_Settings_" and under the "_DNS_" tab, check that it is pointing to "`127.0.0.1#5335`".
+This is the port we configured the Unbound DNS server to listen to in the Unbound configuration file.

+### Add common white-lists

 Some hosts which Pi-hole blacklists may actually be legit websites one may wish to visit.
 There is a [curated list on GitHub](https://github.com/anudeepND/whitelist.git) of commonly white-listed websites to remove these false-positives.
 As an _optional_ step, we can run the following commands to download and run a script that will add these whitelisted domains to Pi-hole.